sensu/sensu-docs/content/sensu-go/5.16/reference/etcdreplicators.md

 - Never use insecure mode without TLS mutual authentication outside of a testbed.

 _**WARNING**: Make sure to confirm your configuration.
 The server will accept incorrect EtcdReplicator definitions without sending a warning.
-If your configuration is wrong, replication will not work._
+If your configuration is incorrect, replication will not work._

 [1]: ../../getting-started/enterprise
 [2]: ../../api/etcdreplicators/